husarion/static_docs_deprecated/src/core2/manuals/rosbot-manual.md

 - the LED1 is on when the robot is turned on
 - the LED1 is blinking when battery is low – please charge immediately!

 Please make sure that the user firmware always contains the function that monitors the supply voltage level.
-Deep discharging of batteries may cause decreasing their lifecycle.
+Deep discharging of batteries may decrease their lifecycle.
 Discharging to the voltage lower than 3.0V/cell can also trigger the overdischarge protection.
 If the voltage is too low please charge batteries as soon as possible.

 If you are going to use ROSbot stationary for a long time, please leave the charger connected all the time.
 It will increase the batteries lifetime.
 In case you need to replace batteries, use only 18650 Li-Ion batteries, with the capacity in a range of 1800...3500mAh and with a protection circuit!
 Using unprotected batteries may result in serious injuries or fire.